Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 \subsection{Fits to $R_K$, $R_{K^*}$ and $B_s\to \mu\mu$}

-We now add $\overline{\rm BR}(B_s\to\mu\mu)$ to the data set.\footnote{The overline refers to the fact that the experiments access the time-integrated branching ratio, which depends on the details of $B_s \bar B_s$ mixing~\cite{DeBruyn:2012wk}.} It is theoretically similarly clean to the LUV observables, with NNLO QCD and NLO electroweak corrections known~\cite{Bobeth:2013uxa}, and the sole hadronic parameter, the decay constant $f_{B_s}$, having been precisely computed by different lattice QCD collaborations~\cite{Aoki:2016frl}.
+We now add $\overline{\rm BR}(B_s\to\mu\mu)$ to the data set.\footnote{The overline refers to the fact that the experiments access the time-integrated branching ratio, which depends on the details of $B_s \bar B_s$ mixing~\cite{DeBruyn:2012wk}.} It is theoretically very clean with NNLO QCD and NLO electroweak corrections known~\cite{Bobeth:2013uxa}, and the sole hadronic parameter, the decay constant $f_{B_s}$, having been precisely computed by different lattice QCD collaborations~\cite{Aoki:2016frl}.
 To simplify the fit, we consider the ratio

-in which theory uncertainties cancel and which, among the set $(C_9^{\ell}, C_{10}^\ell)$, only depends on the coefficient $C_{10}^\mu$, such that it is natural to add it to the fit of muon-specific Wilson coefficients.
-The experimental value is $R^{\rm exp}=0.83(16)$, where the results from CMS and LHCb including run I and run II data are averaged as in ref.~\cite{Altmannshofer:2017wqy}.
+where we have neglected the contributions of scalar operators.
+Among the set $(C_9^{\ell}, C_{10}^\ell)$, this branching fraction only depends on the coefficient $C_{10}^\mu$, such that it is natural to add it to the fit of muon-specific Wilson coefficients.
+As experimental value for $R$ we employ the combination obtained in ref.~\cite{Altmannshofer:2017wqy}, $R^{\rm exp}=0.83(16)$, where the results from CMS and LHCb including run I and run II data have been averaged.
 The error includes, in quadrature, the theory uncertainty on the SM rate, which is small compared to the experimental ones.

 Including $R$ increases the SM $p$-value marginally to $3.7~10^{-4}$ (3.56$\sigma$).
 We next perform the same fits as in the previous subsection, but to the extended data set.
 The results are shown in Tab.~\ref{tab:fitRKRKsBsmumu} and, for the fit of $(\delta C_9^{\mu},\delta C_{10}^{\rm \mu})$ fit, in Fig.~\ref{fig:RKRKsBsmumu2D}.